grepgrok/dotfiles/README.md

 | #fb4934   | #a82d56   | Red                  |
 | #689d6a   | #508991   | DarkCyan             |
 | #8ec07c   | #61a0a8   | Cyan                 |

+## TODO

+- need to clear out some More
+- make the update thing more in line with nix
+- the functions are more typically nix-able (maybe, or a bashrc is the answer)
+- move to zsh
+- make zsh pretty
+- get TeX back
+- find a way to nicely "subclass" home-manager from darwin.
+  - updating darwin stuff should update home-manager but should be able to update home-manager without dealing with darwin